Offering Grades 1-6

 In addition, the multi-age grouping allows teachers to work with students for more than one year.
 Teachers become familiar with individual needs and encourage children on their journey by introducing lessons and concepts at developmentally appropriate times.

 Yes.
-Our teachers have carefully reviewed California State Standards and are currently aligning with the Common Core Standards to ensure students cover the requirements plus much more.
+Our teachers have carefully reviewed California State Standards and Common Core Standards to ensure students cover the requirements and beyond.

 As trained Montessori teachers, we look at the whole child, recognizing a variety of learning styles and allowing each child to develop at his own rate and in his own way.
 Montessori elementary students, depending on individual readiness, generally surpass the expectations of the state curriculum because the Montessori materials and the one-on-one attention allow them to progress at a rapid, yet thorough, pace.